Why Alpacas? A very valid question.

 Why should I buy alpacas?
 What are they?
 What do they do?
 Why should I want to own alpacas?

-All valid questions that I have been asked numerous times over the last twelve years that we have been breeding these wonderful creatures.
+All valid questions that I have been asked numerous times over the last sixteen years that we have been breeding these wonderful creatures.
 Hopefully at the bottom of this page I will have explained why and maybe will have convinced you to seriously think about buying your first alpacas.

 Firstly let's deal with the question 'what are alpacas?'

 Alpacas are native to South America in particular Peru, Chile and Bolivia.
 Alpacas are members of the South American Camelid family.
 The 'cousin' that you will most likely recognise is the Llama, but also included in this group are the Vicuna and the Guanaco.
 It is believed that the Alpaca is a cross between the Vicuna and the Guanaco.